 7) Moral Story of - The Cunning Wolf

-Once upon a time, there lived a grey haired skinny wolf.
+Once upon a time, there lived a grey-haired skinny wolf.
 He could not get enough to eat because of the watchfulness of the Shepherds.
 The shepherds used to very alert and never gave him a chance to attack.
-Luckily, One night he found a sheep skin that had been cast aside and forgotten.
+Luckily, One night he found a sheepskin that had been cast aside and forgotten.
 The wolf felt happy as he had thought of a brilliant plan.
-The next day, dressed in the sheep skin which was casted aside, the Wolf strolled into the pasture with the Sheep.
+The next day, dressed in the sheepskin which was cast aside, the Wolf strolled into the pasture with the Sheep.

 Moral of the story: